Skip to Content

 Core inflation for most major economies has receded greatly after peaking in 2022.
 We’re not quite at the point to declare “mission accomplished” in the battle against high inflation, but it’s very close.

-Inflation should continue to normalize as supply disruptions are resolved and demand cools off.
-China could also transmit its low inflation to the rest of the world via expanded exports, but this could run afoul of protectionist backlash.
+Eventually, China could transmit its low inflation to the rest of the world via expanded exports, though this is likely to run afoul of protectionist backlash.
+Alternatively, US tariff hikes could cause new inflation pressures to emerge.

 Graph showing core consumer price inflation year over year in the United Kingdom, Euro Area 20, Japan, the United States, and China.